CSCE 145: Chapter 10 from Jose Vidal on Vimeo.

 }

-public class Rook {
+public class Rook {prints out:

 public static void main(String[] args){